AND SEW ON

 While I was staying for a long weekend with my sister-in-law, Hazel, we went into one which also sells, you guessed it, fabric.

-The owner of the Gallery is also a dressmaker of note and was busy making prom dresses, and a range of holiday wear as well.
+The owner of the Gallery is also a dressmaker of note and was busy making prom dresses, and a range of holiday wear.

 Well, despite all the stash waiting for me at home, I came away with two beautiful pieces of fabric, and have made them up into tops for the holiday.
-Besides the colors, which drew me in, catching my attention immediately, it is the fabric itself which is perfect as it doesn’t require any ironing.
+Besides the colors, which drew me in, catching my attention immediately, it is the fabric itself that is perfect to SEW ON as it doesn’t require any ironing.

 Ironing is not what one wants to be doing on holiday, I am sure you feel the same way.
 Especially as we will be in a caravan for a month.